 A number of new features and updates were applied to the program, in addition to upgrading it to run on the latest Windows operating systems.
-These features and updates are discussed in Sections 1.2.2.1 through 1.2.2.8.
-They include: (a) support for ores containing Th-232 and its daughter radionuclides, (b) a revised area source model, (c) the capability to use current meteorological data provided by the National Climatic Data Center (NCDC) or from other sources, (d) the ability to perform sensitivity analysis on specific input parameters, and (e) an improved GUI.
+These features and updates are discussed in Sections 1.2.2.1 through 1.2.2.9.
+They include: (a) revised ISR models, (b) support for ores containing Th-232 and its daughter radionuclides, (c) a revised area source model, (d) the capability to perform sensitivity analyses on specific parameters, e) the capability to use current meteorological data provided by the National Centers for Environmental Information (NCEI) or from other sources, and (f) an interactive results module.

-Figure 1-1 Structure of Exposure Pathway Calculations in MILDOS-AREA
+Figure 1-1 Structure of Exposure Pathway Calculations in MILDOS4